Queen of Demons: Plot summary

 Cashel uses his quarterstaff to escape the lens that swallowed the ship and saves Sharina as well.
 They are rescued by Folquin, King of the nearest Isle, and his two wizards, Helphemos and Cerix.
 Folquin then seeks to marry Sharina.
 When Helphemos' talking ape, Zahag, throws a fit during a chess game with Liane, Cashel attempts to settle him down.
-Helphemos, casts a spell to immobilize the ape but the wizardess Silya secretly interferes and sends them to another world.
+Helphemos casts a spell to immobilize the ape but the wizardess Silya secretly interferes and sends them to another world.
 Folquin immediately has Helphemos arrested.
 Cashel awakes after the transportation on a parallel island of Pandah.
 He and Zahag meet the lady Sosia who asks Cashel to save her daughter, Aria, who is imprisoned by a wizard Ilmed and the Scaled Men who serve him.
 Cashel and Zahag succeed in rescuing the princess Aria, but she is less than thrilled.
 They flee through several magical portals, eventually ending up back on the Isle of Pandah.
 After they defeat the wizardess Silya, Princess Aria (who has decided to marry Folquin) arranges a boat to help Cashel find Sharina.
 They arrive in Valles where they run into Ilna, Cerix, and Helphemos and then make their way to the palace where they find Garric, Liane, and Tenoctris.

 Sharina and Cerix break Helphemos out of prison and then they go in search of Ilna for help in recovering Cashel.
 But a wizard with the appearance and voice of Nonnus, Sharina's one-time protector, shows up and tricks her into leaving with him on another ship.
-Cerix and Helphemos to continue on their way to find Ilna.
+Cerix and Helphemos continue on their way to find Ilna.
 Sharina eventually discovers the treachery and jumps ship.
 She is rescued by a large man, named Hanno, who takes her to his home on the Isle of Bight.
 A phantasm and a group of Hairy Men sent by the Queen attack Hanno and Sharina, but they defeat them.
 They later discover that the Hairy Men have destroyed Hanno's boat.
 While searching for a way off the island, the false Nonnus and his crew discover Sharina.
 The spirit of the true Nonnus comes to her, possesses her body temporarily, and destroys her pursuers.
 She and Hanno make their way to the volcano at the center of the island and climb to the top.
 From there they can see that the Hairy Men, led by phantasms, are building boats so they can attack Ornifal.
 One of the phantasms captures Sharina and conveys her to the Queen.
 The Queen shows Sharina images of her friends (and an image of the Hairy Men on their way to Valles) and implies that she controls their fates through a chess board.
 The Queen tells Sharina that she intends to use her to find the Throne of Malkar.
-Sharina watches as the fleet of Hairy Men reaches the Royal Navy and destroys it, but Admiral Nitkers escapes.
+Sharina watches as the fleet of Hairy Men reaches the Royal Navy and destroys it, but Admiral Nitker escapes.
 When the Queen threatens to send a giant ammonite against Cashel, Sharina agrees to help her.